Oliver Hazard Perry: War of 1812

 At the beginning of the War of 1812, the British Royal Navy controlled the Great Lakes, except for Lake Huron.
 The United States Navy controlled Lake Champlain.
 The American naval forces were very small, allowing the British to make many advances in the Great Lakes and northern New York waterways.
 The roles played by commanders like Perry, at Lake Erie and Isaac Chauncey at Lake Ontario and Thomas Macdonough at Lake Champlain all proved vital to the naval effort.

-Naval historian E. B. Potter noted that "all naval officers of the day made a special study of Nelson's battles".
+Naval historian E. B. Potter noted that "all naval officers of the day made a special study of Nelson's battles."
 Oliver Perry was no exception.

 At his request, he was given command of the American naval forces on Lake Erie during the war.
 Secretary of the Navy Paul Hamilton had charged prominent merchant seaman Daniel Dobbins with building the American fleet on Presque Isle Bay at Erie, Pennsylvania, and Perry was named chief naval officer.

 Perry knew battle was coming, and he "consciously followed Nelson's example in describing his battle plans to his captains."
 Perry's instructions were:

 Hero of Lake Erie

-On September 10, 1813, Perry's command fought a successful fleet action against a squadron of the Royal Navy in the Battle of Lake Erie.
+On September 10, 1813, Perry's squadron fought the Battle of Lake Erie against a smaller Royal Navy squadron.
 It was at the outset of this battle that Perry famously said, "If a victory is to be gained, I will gain it."
 Initially, the exchange of gunfire favored the British.
 Perry's flagship, USS Lawrence, was so severely disabled in the encounter that the British commander, Robert Heriot Barclay, thought that Perry would surrender it, and sent a small boat to request that the American vessel pull down its flag.